Reuse: Package deposit programs

 Deposit programs offer customers a financial incentive to return packaging for reuse.
 Although no longer common, international experience is showing that they can still be an effective way to encourage packaging reuse.
 However, financial incentive, unless great, may be less of an incentive than convenience: statistics show that, on average, a milk bottle is returned 12 times, whereas a lemonade bottle with a 15p deposit is returned, on average, only 3 times.

 Refillable bottles are used extensively in many European countries; for example in Denmark, 98% of bottles are refillable, and 98% of those are returned by consumers.
 These systems are typically supported by deposit laws and other regulations.

 Sainsbury Ltd have operated a plastic carrier bag cash refund scheme in 1991 - "the penny back scheme".
 The scheme is reported to save 970 tonnes of plastic per annum.
 The scheme has now been extended to a penny back on a voucher which can be contributed to schools registered on the scheme; it estimates this will raise the savings in plastic to 2500 tonnes per annum.

 In some developing nations like India and Pakistan, the cost of new bottles often forces manufacturers to collect and refill old glass bottles for selling cola and other drinks.
 India and Pakistan also have a way of reusing old newspapers: "Kabadiwalas" buy these from the readers for scrap value and reuse them as packaging or recycle them.
-Scrap intermediaries help consumer dispose of other materials including metals and plastics.
+Scrap intermediaries help consumers dispose of other materials including metals and plastics.